- HAIR LOSS

-Hyperactivity of this enzyme leads to an overproduction of DHT, which will cause a shortening of the hair's life cycle and, therefore, an acceleration of the hair's cycles
+Hyperactivity of this enzyme leads to an overproduction of DHT, which will cause a shortening of the hair's life cycle and, therefore, an acceleration of the hair's cycles.

 The period of hair production is shortened, the cycles follow each other more quickly, the hair becomes thinner, the follicle becomes miniaturized and exhausted before dying and disappearing.

-As a result, the succession of the 25 hair cycles, which was supposed to last a lifetime, ends earlier than expected and can give way to partial baldness, especially at the top of the head, or total baldness.
+As a result, the succession of the 25 hair cycles, which is supposed to last a lifetime, ends earlier than expected and can give way to partial baldness, especially at the top of the head, or total baldness.

-When combined, these two phenomena will cause weakened hair to fall out before it reaches its maximum length.
+When combined, these two phenomena cause weakened hair to fall out before it reaches its maximum length.
 They then give way to new growth which will also have a shortened life span.
 The hair grows back thinner and shorter.